 George had the most points, assists, and blocks among him, Sarr, Johnson, and Carrington in the contest.
 The 21-year-old had two fewer rebounds than the seven-foot Sarr, and his field goal percentage was just 3.3 percent lower than Sarr's despite taking five more shots.
 He also had just one fewer three-point shot made in two fewer attempts than Johnson, while he, Johnson, and Carrington each had a steal.

-Last season painted a similar picture.
-George's -10.1 net rating was the best of the group sans Johnson, who played his one year at Texas University, per NBA Advanced Stats.
+George showed signs of what was to come last season.
+For example, his -10.1 net rating was the best of the young core sans Johnson, who played his one year at Texas University, per NBA Advanced Stats.
 Net rating is the offensive rating minus the defensive rating, both of which the 2024 No. 24 overall pick also topped the young core in.

-George averaged just five points on 30.8 percent shooting (12.5 percent 3-point) with 2.8 boards in October of last season, but more than doubled those scoring and rebounding averages in February while adding 9.9 points to his field-goal percentage and almost quadrupling his three-point clip.
+George also averaged just five points on 30.8 percent shooting (12.5 percent 3-point) with 2.8 boards last October, but more than doubled those scoring and rebounding averages in February while adding 9.9 points to his field-goal percentage and almost quadrupling his three-point clip.
 The work didn't stop after the season ended in April, as the 6-foot-8, 200-pounder got more reps in during Summer League and with the Canadian national team in the FIBA Americup.
-Now, he looks like a different player than last October.
+Now, he's a different player.

-If George continues playing like he did on Wednesday, he's a lock to make his first Rising Stars team and be one of the NBA's most improved players.
+If George continues playing like he did on Wednesday and Friday, he's a lock to make his first Rising Stars team and be one of the NBA's most improved hoopers.
 Most importantly, he'll give hope to a Washington fanbase that hasn't experienced an Eastern Conference Semifinals appearance since 2017 or a conference finals berth since 1979.

 It'll take more than George's ascension for the franchise to reach those heights again, but between the development of the aforementioned players as well as whoever it drafts in the 2026 lottery, there's reason to believe it will in the coming years.